How do employer contributions work?

 How much super an employer is required to pay their employees varies.

 The Government sets a minimum rate of super that an employer must pay their eligible employees and this is called the Superannuation Guarantee (SG).
-The current SG rate is 9.5% of your income1 and it is scheduled to increase to 10% from 1 July 2021.

 If you work under an industrial agreement– such as an Enterprise Bargaining Agreement (EBA) or Australian Workplace Agreement (AWA), the amount of super your employer needs to pay is outlined in the agreement.